jsa-aerial/saite/README.md

 ### Uberjar

-Saite has progressed a great deal even from the [Aug 29 presentation](https://www.youtube.com/watch?v=3Hx7kbub9YE).
-Loads of stuff mentioned in the futures there are now implemented, including server side code execution, mixing of server and client side code execution, loading from URLs, full paredit support for editors, and more.
+Saite is now a full on quite complete interactive document creation tool.
+An over view of an earlier state can be found here: [Aug 29 presentation](https://www.youtube.com/watch?v=3Hx7kbub9YE).
+Loads of stuff mentioned in the futures there are now implemented, including server side code execution, mixing of server and client side code execution, loading from URLs, full paredit support for editors, automated bulk plot/chart static saves, etc.

+#### Release V0.5.0 summary:

+* Added full editor panel support to picture frame elements
+  - Add any number / combination to :left, :right, :up, and/or :down
+  - May be either _live_ or _static_.
+Latter is for typical code markdown
+  - Live editors are fully functional with code execution and may also explicitly update any associated frame visualization
+  - Static can be neither focused nor editable
+  - Theming works for all these editors
+  - Add per tab capabile user defined defaults for editor options (sizing, etc)

+* Added automated code 'starter' inserts for
+  - Text only (empty) frames (for straight markdown and/or editor panels)
+  - CodeMirror editor elements for picture frames
+  - Visualization frames with starting default template and data source
+  - These also include automatic and automated frame (fid), visualization (vid) and editor (eid) ids.

+* Added bulk static image saves
+  - Will automatically save all images in a document
+  - Saved per tab as `session>docname>tabname>vid(s).png``
+  - Supports bulk creation by server or client.
+  - Simple fast implementation - no 'headless browsers' or other extras required
+  - New default 'chart' option in config.edn for where to save

+* Added new example documents:
+  - `cm-example-picframes.clj`, showing editor support in picture frames
+  - `bulk-vis-save.clj`, showing bulk visualization creation and saving

+* Added (fwd) slurping and barfing to strings

+* Fix several issues with strings in paredit.

+* Added main editor panel default sizing to config.edn

+* Added main doc (scroller) area defaul max size for width and height

-Release V0.3.3 summary:
+#### Release V0.3.3 summary:

 * Self-installing uberjar, which also is used to run the server